rsgcata/go-migrations/README.md

 a table creation idempotent.
 If big tables need to be populated, use transactions or custom checkpoints for data changes to allow retries from a checkpoint if part of the batched queries failed.

 When bootstrapping the cli, it is advised to use different db handles, one for the migrations repository and another for your migration files (if you need any).
 This is due to the fact that, in the SQL database scenarios, some features like `LOCK TABLES`, if used in the migration files, may conflict with the migrations repository queries.
 So either you make sure you are doing some cleanup in Up(), Down() migration functions,if needed, or, use different db handles, connections.
+The examples from _examples folder have been implemented with these aspects in mind.